-One Year Term Life Insurance – This is a short-term policy which covers you for a period of one year alone.
+One Year Term Life Insurance – This is a short-term policy that covers you for one year.
 It can be a good choice to cover your short term needs or to offer enhanced protection in addition to your regular policies.
 The policy can be renewed for five years, but the premium increases every year at a guaranteed rate.

 The company also offers a supplemental term life policy wherein you can increase your coverage amount as and when your needs change and a dependent term life policy which provides coverage for your life partner and children.

 Permanent Life Insurance

 MetLife offers two types of permanent life policies – universal life and variable universal life – and the coverage amounts range from $100,000 to $1,000,000.

 Universal Life – This is a standard-issue universal life policy wherein the premium you pay is divided into two components – one for the death benefit and one for the cash value.
 The cash value component is invested in a savings account, whose interest rate is determined by the company.